 PSERS members are vested with 10 years of creditable service and eligible to receive a monthly retirement benefit at the:

 The amount you receive in retirement is based on your years of creditable service multiplied by a set dollar amount.
 The current amount set by the Georgia General Assembly is $16.50.

 For example, an employee with 30 years of creditable service would receive a monthly benefit based on the calculation of: $16.50 X 30 years of service = $495.00 per month.

 You may contact PSERS at (800) 805-4609 to request a benefit estimate be mailed to you.
 You may also generate a benefit estimate online by following the PSERS Benefit Estimate Instructions found in the Resources section.
 You can also download the PSERS Employee Handbook from the Resources section.

 Arista is your Third Party Administrator for the Supplemental Retirement plans, and their service platform is designed to improve employee engagement in the 403b/457 Plan.
 In addition to the standard administrative services, Arista coordinates educational programs and new, diverse investment offerings.
 This is designed to help you understand your Retirement Savings options and why Retirement Saving is important.
 If you would like to speak to a Retirement Plan team member at Arista, please contact them using the information on the Resources page.
 A dedicated team member will be glad to help.

 Retirement savings plans are available if you wish to supplement your retirement benefits.
-You have the choice of the following carriers: Mass Mutual, Horace Mann, AIG Retirement Services Financial Advisors, or Vision Financial.
+You have the choice of the following carriers: Horace Mann, Corebridge Financial Services (formerly AIG/VALIC), or Vision Financial.

 457(b) Retirement Savings Plan